ddtam/extract-sample-vcf/README.md

 # VCF Collation Workflow

-This repository contains a Nextflow workflow that produces a single VCF file for each sample ID that has VCF annotations split across multiple single chromosome VCF files.
+This repository contains a Nextflow workflow that produces a single VCF file for a sample that has VCF annotations split across multiple single-chromosome VCF files.

 ## Inputs